What are PVRS & PVRS Categories?

 • Access Interface: WebBrowser

-Now, take the vulnerability PGV-2484269 in the DotNetZip package, which involves processing crafted zip files that can lead to resource exhaustion or unexpected behavior during extraction.
-Under the default risk profile, this would be categorized as 4, based on the assumption that the application might process untrusted input and that a malicious file could cause a disruption.
+Now, take the vulnerability PGV-2605591 in the Lodash package, which lets an attacker pass crafted paths, causing Lodash to delete methods from global prototypes.
+Under the default risk profile, this would be a Category 4, based on the assumption that the application might process untrusted input:

 In our example profile, though, this doesn’t really apply.
-There isn’t a realistic way for untrusted zip files to enter the system, and even if something did go wrong, the impact would be limited.
-Because of that, PVRS categorizes this vulnerability as 1, due to the low likelihood and relatively minor impact in this environment.
+There isn’t a realistic way for untrusted files to enter the system, and even if something did go wrong, the impact would be limited.
+Because of that, this vulnerability would be a Category 2, due to the low likelihood and relatively minor impact in this environment.

 Sometimes you’ll find that different groups or departments will require their own risk profile.
 For example, an internal data analytics team running scheduled reporting dashboards may configure Service Outage as Tolerable because temporary downtime does not immediately impact customers or revenue.
-ProGet allows you to create feed-level policies, which can have their own risk profiles configured.
+ProGet allows you to configure feeds with their own individual risk profiles.
+These can be created at feed level:

-Vulnerability severity scoring like CVSS isn’t designed to provide the answers developers really need, especially for OSS libraries where context, risk, and change impact must be considered.
-PVRS steps in by complementing these scores with practical, actionable guidance, using risk profiles to categorize vulnerabilities based on real-world exploitability, business impact, and remediation risk.
+Vulnerability severity scoring isn’t designed to provide the answers developers really need, especially for OSS libraries where context, risk, and change impact must be considered.
+ProGet steps in by complementing these scores with practical, actionable guidance, using risk profiles to categorize vulnerabilities based on real-world exploitability, business impact, and remediation risk.
 This helps teams make informed decisions about what to fix and when.

-Integrated into ProGet, PVRS turns noisy vulnerability reports into clear and structured remediation guidance.
+PVRS categories turn noisy vulnerability reports into clear and structured remediation guidance.
 Teams can configure their risk profiles, see how their environment influences remediation, and follow clear guidance for each vulnerability.

-Now that we’ve covered what PVRS is and how it guides remediation decisions, in the next chapter we will look more closely at how it builds on CVSS to provide that context.
+Now that we’ve covered what PVRS categories are and how they guide remediation decisions, in the next article we will look more closely at how they build on CVSS scores to provide that context.